OlgaVikVol/gym-tipescript/README.md

 ### 🏋️ About The Project :
 <div id="body" align="stretch">
  <h3>
 An effective fitness website design leverages function, incorporates crisp visual elements, and engages its audience.
-At EVO GYM, I exercise my personal set of best practices whenever tasked with creating a custom fitness website design.
  </h3>